miraray36/greet-user/README.md

 # Greet User 👋

-This repository has a simple script that asks for your name and greets you.
+This repository contains a simple script that asks for your name and greets you.

 ## Code in This Repo
 ```python